adidanco/chess-wager-mvp/README.md

 # Chess Wager MVP - TypeScript Version

 This is the stable TypeScript branch of the Chess Wager MVP project.
-This branch contains the TypeScript implementation with enhanced type safety and developer experience.
+This branch contains the TypeScript implementation with enhanced type safety, real money transactions, player ratings, and comprehensive admin capabilities.

 ## Branch Information